Response of quantum spin networks to attacks: Setup

 We exactly diagonalize $\hH$ [Eq.~(\ref{eqn: H})] to find its ground state, and calculate $\I_{ij}$ and the measures defined on the MI network.
 For each imprinted network model, we consider an ensemble of $100$ imprinted networks, and find moments of the network measures in this ensemble.
 We are limited to imprinted networks with $20$ nodes, since the computations become exponentially harder for larger networks.

 To support and understand our exact diagonalization results, we also calculate the ground state of Eq.~(\ref{eqn: H}) within MF theory.
 This theory, widely applied in condensed matter and statistical physics, works by assuming that each particle feels its immediate neighborhood in the system as a mean field.
-In practice, this is done by approximating terms in the Hamiltonian by complex scalars, and self-consistently or variationally finding these complex scalars.
-It typically works well in systems with a large dimension $D$, i.e., particles arranged in a regular lattice with average degree $Z=2D$.
+In practice, this is done by approximating terms in the Hamiltonian by complex scalars, and self-consistently or variationally finding these scalars.
+It typically works well in systems with a large dimension $D$, i.e., particles arranged in a regular lattice with $Z=2D$.
 We find that it is sufficient to have large $Z$ for MF theory to be valid, and the regular lattice is not necessary.
-We show that MF theory accurately predicts the average properties of the MI network for our imprinted random and complex networks.
+We show that MF theory accurately predicts the average properties of the MI network for dense imprinted random and complex networks, i.e. those with $Z\gtrsim4$.

 To derive the MI, we make the MF approximation that each spin lies in the $x$--$z$ plane, and points at an angle $\theta$ to the $z$-axis.
 For simplicity, we first consider the case that all spins have the same $Z$.
 Then, the expectation value of Eq.~(\ref{eqn: H}) is